mateo500/web-bundler-from-zero/README.md

 ### what are we missing here?
 * Code spliting
-* A complete plugin ecosystem(as you can see in the example, we made a little 'plugin' to transform our ES6 modules to common-js modules)
+* A complete plugin ecosystem(as you can see in the example, we made a little 'plugin' to transform our ES6 modules to common-js modules, but is coupled and not extensible.)
 * Handle assets(styles, images, etc.)
 * Dev server
 * Source maps and much more!